-As to timing, the Centre aims to get cases to Court on the first working day after initial contact.
-In cases of extreme urgency (involving risk of child abduction for instance) the Centre is conversant with the procedure for obtaining and enforcing orders out of usual court hours.
+As to timing, we aim to get cases to Court on the first working day after initial contact.
+In cases of extreme urgency (involving risk of child abduction for instance) we are conversant with the procedure for obtaining and enforcing orders out of usual court hours.
 In any event, clients will have been familiarised with the whole court experience as part of the initial advice that NCDV provides.
 The Centre can also offer practical assistance with getting to court if such is required.
 Centre staff have access to a qualified lawyer 24 hours a day, 365 days a year should they encounter circumstances beyond their own experience and expertise.

 To provide this service NCDV continually train law students from universities and training centres throughout the

 country.
 In addition we run specialist training courses for numerous Police forces and government agencies